terraform-cisco-modules/terraform-intersight-imm/README.md

 * Create UCS Domain Profiles and attach Fabric Interconnect clusters to the profiles.
 * Create Service Profiles and Templates and deploy physical infrastructure.

+### Intersight Firmware Management

+This set of modules support managing firmware on the following Hardware Types:

+1. UCS Chassis Firmware.
+See Module ucs_chassis_firmware and the example in the examples/firmware directory of ucs_chassis_firmware.tf.

+2. UCS Domain Firmware.
+See Module ucs_domain_firmware and the example in the examples/firmware directory of ucs_domain_firmware.tf.

+3. UCS Server Firmware.
+See Module ucs_server_firmware and the example in the examples/firmware directory of ucs_server_firmware.tf.

-### Create Pools
+### Intersight Pools

 This set of modules support creating the following Pool Types:

 1. FC Pools.
 Fibre-Channel Pools are for creating WWPN and WWNN pools.
-See Module pools_fc and the example in the examples/pools directory.
+See Module fc_pools and the example in the examples/pools directory.

 2. IP Pools.
-See Module pools_ip and the example in the examples/pools directory.
+See Module ip_pools and the example in the examples/pools directory.

 3. IQN Pools.
-See Module pools_iqn and the example in the examples/pools directory.
+See Module iqn_pools and the example in the examples/pools directory.

 4. MAC Pools.
-See Module pools_mac and the example in the examples/pools directory.
+See Module mac_pools and the example in the examples/pools directory.

 5. UUID Pools.
-See Module pools_uuid and the example in the examples/pools directory.
+See Module uuid_pools and the example in the examples/pools directory.

-### Create Policies
+### Intersight Policies

 This set of modules support creating the following Policy Types:

 1. Adapter Configuration.
-See Module policies_vic_adapter and the example in the examples/policies directory of policies_adapter_configuration.tf.

-2. BIOS.
-See Module policies_bios and the example in the examples/policies directory of policies_bios.tf.

-3. Boot Order.
-See Module policies_boot_order and the example in the examples/policies directory of policies_boot_order.tf.

-4. Certificate Management (Under Developement).
-See Module policies_certificate_management and the example in the examples/policies directory of policies_certificate_mananagement.tf.

-5. Device Connector.
-See Module policies_device_connector and the example in the examples/policies directory of policies_device_connector.tf.

-6. Disk Group.
-See Module policies_disk_group and the example in the examples/policies directory of policies_disk_group.tf.

-7. Ethernet Adapter.
-See Module policies_vnic_adapter and the example in the examples/policies directory of policies_ethernet_adapter.tf.

-8. Ethernet Network.
-See Module policies_vnic_network and the example in the examples/policies directory of policies_ethernet_network.tf.

-9. Ethernet Network Control.
-See Module policies_vnic_network_control and the example in the examples/policies directory of policies_ethernet_network_control.tf.

-10. Ethernet Network Group.
-See Module policies_vnic_network_group and the example in the examples/policies directory of policies_ethernet_network_group.tf.

-11. Ethernet QoS.
-See Module policies_vnic_qos and the example in the examples/policies directory of policies_ethernet_qos.tf.

-12. Fibre Channel Adapter.
-See Module policies_vhba_adapter and the example in the examples/policies directory of policies_fibre_channel_adapter.tf.

-13. Fibre Channel Network.
-See Module policies_vhba_network and the example in the examples/policies directory of policies_fibre_channel_network.tf.

-14. Fibre Channel QoS.
-See Module policies_vhba_qos and the example in the examples/policies directory of policies_fibre_channel_qos.tf.

-15. IMC Access.
-See Module policies_imc_access and the example in the examples/policies directory of policies_imc_access.tf.

-16. IPMI Over LAN.
-See Module policies_ipmi_over_lan and the example in the examples/policies directory of policies_ipmi_over_lan.tf.

-17. iSCSI Adapter.
-See Module policies_vnic_iscsi_adapter and the example in the examples/policies directory of policies_iscsi_adapter.tf.

-18. iSCSI Boot.
-See Module policies_iscsi_boot and the example in the examples/policies directory of policies_iscsi_boot.tf.

-19. iSCSI Static Target.
-See Module policies_vnic_iscsi_target and the example in the examples/policies directory of policies_iscsi_static_target.tf.

-20. LAN Connectivity.
-See Modules policies_vnic_lan_connectivity, policies_vnic, and the example in the examples/policies directory of policies_lan_connectivity.tf.

-21. LDAP.
-See Modules policies_ldap_group, policies_ldap_policy, policies_ldap_provider, and the example in the examples/policies directory of policies_ldap.tf.

-22. Local User.
-See Modules policies_local_group, policies_local_user, policies_user_policy, and the example in the examples/policies directory of policies_local_user.tf.

-23. Network Connectivity.
-See Module policies_network_connectivity and the example in the examples/policies directory of policies_network_connectivity.tf.

-24. NTP.
-See Module policies_ntp and the example in the examples/policies directory of policies_ntp.tf.

-25. Persistent Memory.
-See Module policies_persistent_memory and the example in the examples/policies directory of policies_persistent_memory.tf.

-26. SAN Connectivity.
-See Module policies_vhba_san_connectivity, policies_vhba and the example in the examples/policies directory of policies_san_connectivity.tf.

-27. SD Card.
-See Module policies_sd_card and the example in the examples/policies directory of policies_sd_card.tf.

-28. Serial over LAN.
-See Module policies_serial_over_lan and the example in the examples/policies directory of policies_serial_over_lan.tf.

-29. SMTP.
-See Module policies_smtp and the example in the examples/policies directory of policies_smtp.tf.

-30. SNMP.
-See Module policies_snmp and the example in the examples/policies directory of policies_snmp.tf.

-31. SSH.
-See Module policies_ssh and the example in the examples/policies directory of policies_ssh.tf.

-32. Storage.
-See Module policies_storage and the example in the examples/policies directory of policies_storage.tf.

-33. Syslog.
-See Module policies_syslog and the example in the examples/policies directory of policies_syslog.tf.

-34. Virtual KVM.
-See Module policies_virtual_kvm and the example in the examples/policies directory of policies_virtual_kvm.tf.

-35. Virtual Media.
-See Module policies_virtual_media and the example in the examples/policies directory of policies_virtual_media.tf.

-Domain Specific Policies

-1. Flow Control.
-See Module domain_flow_control and the example in the examples/domain directory of domain_flow_control.tf.

-2. Link Aggregation.
-See Module domain_link_aggregation and the example in the examples/domain directory of domain_link_aggregation.tf.

-3. Link Control.
-See Module domain_link_control and the example in the examples/domain directory of domain_link_control.tf.

-4. Multicast.
-See Module domain_multicast and the example in the examples/domain directory of domain_multicast.tf.

-5. Port.
-See Modules domain_port_mode, domain_port_policy, domain_port_server, domain_uplink_lan, domain_uplink_lan_port_channel, domain_uplink_san, domain_uplink_san_port_channel,  and the examples in the examples/domain directory of domain_port.tf.

-6. Switch Control.
-See Module domain_switch_control and the example in the examples/domain directory of domain_switch_control.tf.

-7. System QoS.
-See Module domain_system_qos and the example in the examples/domain directory of domain_system_qos.tf.

-8. VLAN.
-See Module domain_vlan, domain_vlan_policy, and the example in the examples/domain directory of domain_vlan.tf.

-9. VSAN.
-See Module domain_vsan, domain_vsan_policy, and the example in the examples/domain directory of domain_vsan.tf.

-### Deploy UCS Domains in IMM Mode

-1. UCS Domain Profile.
-See Modules domain_profile_switch, domain_profile_cluster, and the example in the examples/domain directory of domain_profile.tf.

-### Create UCS Service Profiles and Templates and Assign to physical Servers

-1. Server Profile.
-See Module server_profile, and the example in the examples/server_profile directory.

-2. Server Profile Template.
-See Module server_profile_template, and the example in the examples/server_profile directory.
+See Module adapter_configuration_policies and the example in the examples/ucs_profiles directory of adapter_configuration_policies.tf.

+2. Add-Ons.
+See Module addons_policies and the example in the examples/kuberetes_cluster directory of addons_policies.tf.

+3. BIOS.
+See Module bios_policies and the example in the examples/ucs_profiles directory of bios_policies.tf.

+4. Boot Order.
+See Module boot_order_policies and the example in the examples/ucs_profiles directory of boot_order_policies.tf.

+5. Certificate Management (Under Developement).
+See Module certificate_management_policies and the example in the examples/ucs_profiles directory of certificate_management_policies.tf.

+6. Container Runtime.
+See Module container_runtime_policies and the example in the examples/ucs_profiles directory of container_runtime_policies.tf.

+7. Device Connector.
+See Module device_connector_policies and the example in the examples/ucs_profiles directory of device_connector_policies.tf.

+8. Disk Group.
+See Module disk_group_policies and the example in the examples/ucs_profiles directory of disk_group_policies.tf.

+9. Ethernet Adapter.
+See Module ethernet_adapter_policies and the example in the examples/ucs_profiles directory of ethernet_adapter_policies.tf.

+10. Ethernet Network.
+See Module ethernet_network_policies and the example in the examples/ucs_profiles directory of ethernet_network_policies.tf.

+11. Ethernet Network Control.
+See Module ethernet_network_control_policies and the example in the examples/ucs_profiles directory of ethernet_network_control_policies.tf.

+12. Ethernet Network Group.
+See Module ethernet_network_group_policies and the example in the examples/ucs_profiles directory of ethernet_network_group_policies.tf.

+13. Ethernet QoS.
+See Module ethernet_qos_policies and the example in the examples/ucs_profiles directory of ethernet_qos_policies.tf.

+14. Fibre Channel Adapter.
+See Module fibre_channel_adapter_policies and the example in the examples/ucs_profiles directory of fibre_channel_adapter_policies.tf.

+15. Fibre Channel Network.
+See Module fibre_channel_network_policies and the example in the examples/ucs_profiles directory of fibre_channel_network_policies.tf.

+16. Fibre Channel QoS.
+See Module fibre_channel_qos_policies and the example in the examples/ucs_profiles directory of fibre_channel_qos_policies.tf.

+17. IMC Access.
+See Module imc_access_policies and the example in the examples/ucs_profiles directory of imc_access_policies.tf.

+18. Flow Control.
+See Module domain_flow_control and the example in the examples/ucs_profiles directory of flow_control_policies.tf.

+19. IPMI Over LAN.
+See Module ipmi_over_lan_policies and the example in the examples/ucs_profiles directory of ipmi_over_lan_policies.tf.

+20. iSCSI Adapter.
+See Module iscsi_adapter_policies and the example in the examples/ucs_profiles directory of iscsi_adapter_policies.tf.

+21. iSCSI Boot.
+See Module iscsi_boot_policies and the example in the examples/ucs_profiles directory of iscsi_boot_policies.tf.

+22. iSCSI Static Target.
+See Module iscsi_static_target_policies and the example in the examples/ucs_profiles directory of iscsi_static_target_policies.tf.

+23. Kubernetes Cluster Add-Ons.
+See Module kubernetes_cluster_addons and the example in the examples/kuberetes_cluster directory of kubernetes_cluster_profiles.tf.

+24. Kubernetes Cluster Node VM Infra.
+See Module kubernetes_cluster_node_vm_infra and the example in the examples/kuberetes_cluster directory of kubernetes_cluster_profiles.tf.

+25. Kubernetes Node Group Profiles.
+See Module kubernetes_node_group_profiles and the example in the examples/kuberetes_cluster directory of kubernetes_cluster_profiles.tf.

+26. Kubernetes Cluster Add-Ons.
+See Module kubernetes_version_policies and the example in the examples/kuberetes_cluster directory of kubernetes_version_policies.tf.

+27. LAN Connectivity.
+See Modules lan_connectivity_policies, lan_connectivity_add_vnic, and the example in the examples/ucs_profiles directory of lan_connectivity_policies.tf.

+28. LDAP.
+See Modules ldap_add_group, ldap_add_server, ldap_policies, and the example in the examples/ucs_profiles directory of ldap_policies.tf.

+29. Link Aggregation.
+See Module domain_link_aggregation and the example in the examples/ucs_profiles directory of link_aggregation_policies.tf.

+30. Link Control.
+See Module link_control_policies and the example in the examples/ucs_profiles directory of link_control_policies.tf.

+31. Local User.
+See Modules local_user_add_users, local_user_policies, and the example in the examples/ucs_profiles directory of local_user_policies.tf.

+32. Multicast.
+See Module multicast_policies and the example in the examples/ucs_profiles directory of multicast_policies.tf.

+33. Network CIDR.
+See Module network_cidr_policies and the example in the examples/kuberetes_cluster directory of network_cidr_policies.tf.

+34. Network Connectivity.
+See Module network_connectivity_policies and the example in the examples/ucs_profiles directory of network_connectivity_policies.tf.

+35. NodeOS Configuration.
+See Module nodeos_configuration_policies and the example in the examples/kuberetes_cluster directory of nodeos_configuration_policies.tf.

+36. NTP.
+See Module ntp_policies and the example in the examples/ucs_profiles directory of ntp_policies.tf.

+37. Persistent Memory.
+See Module persistent_memory_policies and the example in the examples/ucs_profiles directory of persistent_memory_policies.tf.

+38. Port.
+See Modules port_policies, port_ethernet_uplink, port_ethernet_uplink_port_channel, port_fc_uplink, port_fc_uplink_port_channel, port_mode, port_server_ports,  and the examples in the examples/ucs_profiles directory of port_policies.tf.

+39. Power.
+See Module power_policies and the example in the examples/ucs_profiles directory of power_policies.tf.

+40. SAN Connectivity.
+See Module san_connectivity_policies, san_connectivity_add_vhba and the example in the examples/ucs_profiles directory of san_connectivity_policies.tf.

+41. SD Card.
+See Modules sd_card_policies, sd_card_policies_os, and sd_card_policies_utility and the examples in the examples/ucs_profiles directory of sd_card_policies.tf.

+42. Serial over LAN.
+See Module serial_over_lan_policies and the example in the examples/ucs_profiles directory of serial_over_lan_policies.tf.

+43. SMTP.
+See Module smtp_policies and the example in the examples/ucs_profiles directory of smtp_policies.tf.

+44. SNMP.
+See Modules snmp_policies, snmp_policies_1_user, snmp_policies_2_users and the examples in the examples/ucs_profiles directory of snmp_policies.tf.

+45. SSH.
+See Module ssh_policies and the example in the examples/ucs_profiles directory of ssh_policies.tf.

+46. Storage.
+See Module storage_policies and the example in the examples/ucs_profiles directory of storage_policies.tf.

+47. Switch Control.
+See Module switch_control_policies and the example in the examples/ucs_profiles directory of switch_control_policies.tf.

+48. Syslog.
+See Module syslog_policies and the example in the examples/ucs_profiles directory of syslog_policies.tf.

+49. System QoS.
+See Module system_qos_policies and the example in the examples/ucs_profiles directory of system_qos_policies.tf.

+50. Thermal.
+See Module thermal_policies and the example in the examples/ucs_profiles directory of thermal_policies.tf.

+51. Trusted Certificate Authorities.
+See Module trusted_certificate_authorities and the example in the examples/kuberetes_cluster directory of trusted_certificate_authorities.tf.

+52. Virtual KVM.
+See Module virtual_kvm_policies and the example in the examples/ucs_profiles directory of virtual_kvm_policies.tf.

+53. Virtual Machine Infra Config.
+See Module virtual_machine_infra_config and the example in the examples/kuberetes_cluster directory of virtual_machine_infra_config.tf.

+54. Virtual Machine Instance Type.
+See Module virtual_machine_instance_type and the example in the examples/kuberetes_cluster directory of virtual_machine_instance_type.tf.

+55. Virtual Media.
+See Module virtual_media_policies and the example in the examples/ucs_profiles directory of virtual_media_policies.tf.

+56. VLAN.
+See Modules vlan_policies, vlan_policy_add_vlan, vlan_policy_add_vlan_list, vlan_policy_add_vlan_map, and the example in the examples/ucs_profiles directory of vlan_policies.tf.

+57. VSAN.
+See Modules vsan_policies, vsan_policy_add_vsan, and the example in the examples/ucs_profiles directory of vsan_policies.tf.

+### Intersight Profiles and Templates

+This set of modules support creating the following Profile Types:

+1. Kubernetes Cluster Profile.
+See Module kubernetes_cluster_profiles, and the example in the examples/kuberetes_cluster directory of kubernetes_cluster_profiles.tf.

+2. UCS Chassis Profile.
+See Module ucs_chassis_profiles, and the example in the examples/ucs_profiles directory of ucs_chassis_profiles.tf.

+3. UCS Domain Profile.
+See Modules ucs_domain_profiles, ucs_domain_switches, and the example in the examples/ucs_profiles directory of ucs_domain_profiles.tf.

+4. UCS Server Profile.
+See Module ucs_server_profiles, and the example in the examples/ucs_profiles directory of ucs_server_profiles.tf.

+5. UCS Server Template.
+See Module ucs_server_templates, and the example in the examples/ucs_profiles directory of ucs_server_templates.tf.